Small cell lung cancer (SCLC)

 - CT scan of the chest.

-- FNA () Biopsy with a fine needle under x-ray or CT control.
+- Lung Biopsy with a fine needle FNA under x-ray or CT control or bronchoscopy.

 When diagnosing, our Israeli specialists perform taking a biopsy procedure in a minimally invasive way.